Video and photography installation

 In collaboration with Berivan Işık

-For their work entitled a chilhood tale from the dark, the artist launched through her social media accounts, an open call for collaboration to women or LGBTI+ tattoo artists of Kurdish origin.
+For her* work entitled a chilhood tale from the dark, Leman S. Darıcıoğlu launched through her* social media accounts, an open call for collaboration to women or LGBTI+ tattoo artists of Kurdish origin.
 This is how the artist produced their work with Berivan Işık, one of the Kurdish women tattoo artists who responded to their call.
-They asked for a handwritten tattoo on their body of a Kurdish sentence Işık could remember from the tales and stories that have been told by her elders or the dreams she had during her childhood.
-During the performance, the artist did not intervene on the choice of the sentence nor the placement of the tattoo as they surrender their back to Işık.
+She* asked for a handwritten tattoo on her* body of a Kurdish sentence Işık could remember from the tales and stories that have been told by her elders or the dreams she had during her childhood.
+During the performance, Darıcıoğlu did not intervene on the choice of the sentence nor the placement of the tattoo as she* surrender her* back to Işık.

 Stemming from the Iranian myth of Kaveh the Blacksmith, Işık chose the following sentence: “Bi mirine ye qrale zordar bihar cardin hat!”.
 It means that “Spring came only when the tyrant king died!”
 The story of Kaveh the Blacksmith – referred as a symbol of the Kurdish fight for freedom – is about a ruthless King named Zahhak; he forced his people to bring children to his castle in order to feed his wild animals and snakes with children brains.
 By causing death to children he also prevented the arrival of spring.
 Someday, people of the country has started to contravene the foreign rule by starting to send lamb brains instead of child brains.
 At the same time, they were smuggling their children to a safer place and training them to fight.
 When the King found out the truth, he became even more ruthless and ordered his soldiers to bring him the children’s brains themselves.
 In a village nearby to Zahhak’s castle, there was a blacksmith called Kaveh; who had already sacrificed seven of his eight children.
 When he had to send his last child to Zahhak, he decided to revolt against the rule and encouraged people to join a rebellion against the King.
 In the leadership of Kaveh, the people and their children trained as fighters, fought against Zahhak.
 They killed him and set his castle up on fire.
 It is said that this revolt and liberation which brought spring to the land occurred on the 21stof March.
 This is also the story both behind the Newroz ritual and behind the references of Kurdish liberation movement.